 The City of Boulder has been working with the community to reimagine its public spaces.

-The city, together with Downtown Boulder Partnership, is hosting a series of free pop-up events this summer on 13th Street (between Arapahoe Avenue and Canyon Boulevard) and everyone is invited to attend to celebrate, connect and have fun.
+The city, together with Downtown Boulder Partnership, hosted a series of free pop-up events during summer 2023 on 13th Street (between Arapahoe Avenue and Canyon Boulevard).
 See below for the list of events or visit: BoulderSocialStreets.com

 Project Overview

-Boulder Social Streets (previously called Downtown Streets as Public Space project) is a project using analysis and community feedback to reimagine downtown streets as welcoming spaces to gather, attend events and connect.
+Boulder Social Streets (previously called Downtown Streets as Public Space project) is a project that used analysis and community feedback to reimagine downtown streets as welcoming spaces to gather, attend events and connect.

-The project will lead to temporary repurposing of downtown streets with programming, cultural events, public art and more, and develop long-term recommendations for changes to streets as public spaces.
+The project involved temporary repurposing of downtown streets with programming, cultural events and public art during summer 2023.

 Community Engagement

 Engagement opportunities began in early 2023 to assess community desires and concerns about downtown streets as public spaces, to understand how downtown streets are currently used, and to identify what might increase use of downtown streets.
-Engagement will continue this summer at the pop-ups to understand if they achieved their goals and inform next steps.
+Engagement continued throughout the summer at the pop-ups to understand if they achieved their goals and to inform next steps.

 Previous Engagement

-The project builds on earlier public feedback from businesses, residents, workers and visitors.
-This includes emails to council and survey responses for other downtown projects.
+The project built on earlier public feedback from businesses, residents, workers and visitors.
+This included emails to council and survey responses for other downtown projects.

 Background